theHimanshuShekhar/Covid-Tracker/README.md

 # COVID Tracker

-A Flutter project to consume the[COVID19 API](https://covid19api.com/)
+A Flutter project to consume the [COVID19 API](https://covid19api.com/)